rubyguides

 The method has one alias: has_value?.

-Since a hash can have the same value stored under multiple keys, value? only tells you that the value exists somewhere, not which key or keys hold it.
+Since the collection can hold the same value under multiple keys, value? only tells you that the value exists somewhere, not which key or keys hold it.
 Use key? or fetch to find or access the associated key.

 Examples